 )

 By leveraging a Streaming Table with spark.readStream(), the pipeline becomes incremental.
-It applies streaming semantics in a declarative way so that only new files are processed on subsequent refreshes (see documentation).
-This means when new PDFs land in the volume, only those new files get processed on the next pipeline run.
+It applies streaming semantics in a declarative way, meaning only new PDFs landing in the volume get processed on the next pipeline run.

-If PDFs originate in external systems such as SharePoint, Lakeflow Connect can provision files into Unity Catalog as table with a binarised column automatically.
-Ai_parse_document then consumes the data directly from the generated table with the binarised raw files.
+If PDFs originate in external systems such as SharePoint, Lakeflow Connect can ingest files into Unity Catalog, which can then be processed with ai_parse_document.

-In the UI you can now using simple prompting to generate a schema, add instructions and evaluate the information extraction results add-hoc.
+In the UI, a schema can be generated using simple prompting, with options to add instructions and evaluate the information extraction results ad hoc.

 Figure 4: Configuring the Information Extraction in the UI

-In the background the ai_extract function takes the parsed document along with a declarative JSON schema that describes exactly which fields to extract, their data types, and guidance for how to locate them.
-The extraction can be generated using the UI.
+In the background, the ai_extract function takes the parsed document along with a declarative JSON schema that describes exactly which fields to extract, their data types, and guidance for how to locate them.
+The schema can also be configured using the UI.

 import json